 Digital banking is leading to a wave of changes that are challenging the value proposition of existing services and products related to money and payments.
 Though this trend is hardly new, many businesses in the financial industry are still wondering if digital disruption is a threat or an opportunity.
 Dealing with highly sensitive financial and personal data, banks are less flexible and more vulnerable than other businesses in terms of security and government regulation.
 But this doesn’t mean that banks can skip out on the digital transformation and avoid latest trends in banking technology.
 Rather, banks need to catch this wave and surf it smartly.

 Why is digital disruption in banking still spinning out

 Digital disruption is uneven by nature.
 The extent to which each sector of the economy is exposed to disruption remains unclear.
-According to a report by McKinsey, digital culture, capabilities, and strategy are far less developed in banking than in media, retail, or logistics.
+According to a report by McKinsey, digital culture, capabilities, and strategy are far less developed in banking technology than in media, retail, or logistics.
 Here’s why.

 - Legacy systems.
 Before adopting innovative practices, banks must sort things out with their corporate systems.
 The huge IT departments of financial institutions are often maintaining complex software that’s built on obsolete technologies and is hard to modernize.

 - Organizational issues.
 A large number of employees at most banks is an obstacle to digital mobilization.
-And each bank is just one component within a huge banking system that’s generally too bulky to quickly adapt to market changes.
+And each bank is just one component within a huge financial system that’s generally too bulky to quickly adapt to market changes.